Triple J: 2000s

+2010s

 In 2014, ABC's Dig Music digital radio station was rebranded under the Triple J umbrella, becoming Double J on 30 April 2014.
 The new station featured both new music and material from Triple J interview and sound archives.
 Former Triple J announcer Myf Warhurst, who hosted the inaugural shift, said "it's for people who love music, and also love a bit of music history".
 The first song played on Double J was Nick Cave and the Bad Seeds' "Get Ready for Love", followed by live performances by Australian artists Kate Miller-Heidke and Paul Dempsey.

-In ratings released in August 2015, Triple J was the highest or equal first in Sydney, Melbourne, Brisbane, Adelaide, and Perth in the 25–39 demographic.
+In ratings released in August 2015, Triple J was the highest or equal first in Sydney, Melbourne, Brisbane, Adelaide and Perth in the 25–39 demographic.

-Triple J attracted significant news coverage in the lead-up to the Hottest 100 of 2017, when the station announced they would move the countdown date to the fourth weekend of January, rather than on Australia Day (26 January).
-The decision was taken after a listener petition and survey indicated that the majority of listeners would like it changed, owing to sensitivities in the community about celebrating the arrival of the First Fleet at Sydney Cove.
+Triple J attracted significant news coverage in the lead-up to the Hottest 100 of 2017, when the station announced they would move the countdown date from Australia Day (26 January) to the fourth weekend of January.
+The decision was taken after a listener petition and survey indicated that the majority of listeners would like it changed, owing to sensitivities about celebrating the arrival of the First Fleet.
 The Hottest 100 has successfully broadcast on the fourth weekend of January (but not January 26) since 2018, with prominent campaigners A.B.
 Original calling the move "a step in the right direction".

+On 5 September 2018, Lunch presenter Gen Fricker was sexually assaulted live on air by a man who infiltrated the ABC's Ultimo headquarters.
+It was alleged the perpetrator, 31-year-old Kieren Gallagher, stalked Fricker for months, before grabbing and kissing her, then fleeing once security were alerted.
+She returned to work one month later.
+The broadcaster said they tightened office security since the incident.